Terradue/doc-developer-sandbox/source/developer/debug.rst

  ciop-simjob my_node

-* From the output of the *ciop-simjob* command we can copy in the clipboard the **Tracking URL**.
+* From the output of the *ciop-simjob* command, we can copy in the clipboard the **Tracking URL**.
 It will be similar to this:

 .. code-block:: console-output

  14/07/09 12:43:53 INFO streaming.StreamJob: Tracking URL: http://sb-10-16-10-33.dev.terradue.int:50030/jobdetails.jsp?jobid=job_201407031504_0052

-* Open a browser and paste the Tracking URL just copied,
+* Open a browser and paste the Tracking URL just copied.

 * You will see the job details in the Web GUI.
-The red rounded link represents the number of parallel tasks (in a Sandbox the default is 2).
+On the screenshot, the red rounded link represents the number of parallel tasks (in Sandbox mode, the default is 2).
 Click on this link:

 .. figure:: includes/debug/gui1.png
    :scale: 100 %